ElSaico/EDControls/README.md

 # EDControls

-A reference card maker for Elite: Dangerous controller bindings
+A reference card maker for Elite: Dangerous controller bindings.
+Strongly based on [EDRefCard](https://www.edrefcard.info), but more up to date.